drmonkeysee/CinyTest/README.md

 CinyTest provides a straightforward and terse public API for writing unit tests in C. While CinyTest does not integrate *directly* into an IDE test framework (due to lack of tool support) it is trivial to include bare-bones driver code to hook into any test framework of choice while still maintaining all the actual test code in native C.

 In the sample code included in the CinyTest workspace, CinyTest is bootstrapped into XCTest using a small Objective-C test class.
 A similar approach would work for any other programming environment that can interoperate with C. In addition CinyTest could be run as a native C executable by defining and calling any test suites within a `main` function, which could then be built and run using whatever tool fits your needs.
-This approach is shown in the Example section of this document.
+This approach is shown in the Example section of this document and as a build target in the Makefile.

 ### Constraints and Assumptions